aplteam/Launchy/Docs/Launchy_manual.md

 * When Launchy is fired up the default version is pre-selected.
 * By selecting "Select the default version" from the "Options" menu (F5) you can easily jump to the default version.

+## WSL

+Since version 7.0 Launchy supports the Windows Subsystem for Linux (WSL) though for the time being only for Ubuntu.
+However, adding other flavours is not a big deal.

+There are some differences:

+1. When you start Dyalog APL installed under WSL/Ubuntu then it's _always_ given a Ride
+2. You cannot start it with admin rights

+The INI file has two WSL-related sections:

+1. `[WSL_SET]` is used to define environment variables that are set before Dyalog/Ride is started
+2. `[WSL_CMD]` is used to define two settings: the port number to be used by Ride and the default directory (optional)

+Note that the "Explore" menu commands both work also for versions of Dyalog installed in WSL/Ubuntu.
+However, you **_must under no circumstances_** change any Linux files from Windows: that would corrupt the Linux file system.

 ## License, copyright, creator